1976 Philadelphia Flyers–Red Army game: After the game

 Flyers head coach Fred Shero jokingly told low-scoring defenseman Joe Watson that he had set the Soviet hockey program back 25 years by scoring a shorthanded goal on the great Vladislav Tretiak.
 Amidst the Flyers' pride in their convincing victory against an outstanding team, the seeds of contentiousness had grown even further.
 To this day, Tretiak, who views the tie game in the Montreal Forum as the highpoint of the series, says that the Flyers won by playing "rude hockey".
 Coach Loktev called the Flyers "a bunch of animals."
 The Flyers, meanwhile, left with the belief that the Soviet team had confirmed their feelings that Russian players were skilled but soft.

 Milt Dunnell of the Toronto Star had written this comment after the close of the series: "The Moscow Musketeers had to put a big fat zero on their aptitude test by pulling one of the dumbest tricks in sports.
 They hauled their team off the ice.
 Loktev knew the conditions before he came.
 Nobody loves playing in Philadelphia.
 Once he accepted a game with the Flyers, under NHL rules, with an NHL referee, he was in the same boat as the Toronto Maple Leafs or Vancouver Canucks when they come to town.
 Loktev wanted his team to know what's it's like to play the Flyers in Philly under NHL conditions.
-Well...that's what it's like."
+Well... that's what it's like."

 Legacy

 A little more than a decade after the showdown in the Spectrum, the Soviet Union was crumbling politically.
 In order to raise funds, the Soviet hockey program started to negotiate to auction off selected prominent national team veterans to be dispersed to NHL teams.
 The Sniders refused to get the Flyers involved in seeking to acquire any Soviet players, citing the fact that the Soviet officials were demanding a large portion of the players' NHL salaries be diverted into their hands rather than being given to the players.
-Later, of course, the Flyers began to scout and draft Soviet players on the same basis as they would players from any hockey country.
+Eventually, the Flyers would scout and draft players from the Soviet Union and its successor states on the same basis as they did players from any other hockey country.

+In a 1993 Halloween episode, The Simpsons depicted the team as demons in Hell, serving on the "Jury of the Damned".